gmvoit/just-the-docs/descriptions/Regulation.md

 ### Stellar Enrichment

-The total mass of heavy elements contained within stars is then
+The total mass of heavy elements contained within stars is
   $$M_{Z,*} = M_Z - M_{Z,{\rm CGM}} - M_{Z,{\rm ISM}}$$
 It does not need to be tracked with a separate differential equation.